Monday, 8 March 2021

 This is the serpent referred to in verse 12:9 (aka the dragon; the serpent; the Devil; and Satan).
 However, though Satan is the serpent, he is working through a human agency.
 This then takes the reader back to the dragon of verse 12:3, meaning the “fiery red dragon having seven heads and ten horns, and seven diadems on his heads.”

-Although that dragon (which is comprised of a group of nations) is not the same as the dragon of verse 7-12 (meaning Satan), the power behind it is.
-Satan is ultimately the leader of this multiational force.
+Although that dragon (which is comprised of a group of nations) is not the same as the dragon of verses 7-12 (meaning Satan), the power behind it is.
+Satan is ultimately the leader of this multinational force.
 It is from that force that Israel will be kept safe and nourished.

 Life application: When the people arrive at the location the Lord has chosen for them, He will nourish them for three- and one-half years.
 This may be a supernatural care for the people as it was during the wilderness wanderings, or it may be that there will be sympathetic people who tend to them by shipping in food, water, and whatever else is needed.
 Either way, God is already aware of what will occur and has shown that it will come to pass by placing it in His word.
 All of this will be in a place where the devil (meaning the satanically driven group of nations) will not harm them.